-When I signed up to be the Teacher’s Assistant for ASL 1 last year, I did not expect to be immediately drawn to this beautiful language.
-As I learned about the Deaf culture, I felt the same sparks as I felt facing an unfamiliar culture when I ﬁrst came to America at the age of ﬁfteen.
+When I signed up to be a teacher’s assistant for ASL1 last year, I did not expect to be immediately drawn to this beautiful language.
+As I learned about the deaf culture, I felt the same sparks as I felt facing an unfamiliar culture when I ﬁrst came to America at the age of ﬁfteen.

 It seems like Baillie has done just about anything and everything related to our Theatre program.
-Whether it was building sets, being in the sound booth, directing, stage-managering, or acting, she is LITERALLY all-things Theatre.
-Her ability to play just about any part, and her eye for set design and staging is a true gift.
-It has been a joy to watch her grow over the years into a fine actress and an even-finer human being.
-This Spring’s production of Radium Girls was her 21st play!
+Whether it was building sets, being in the sound booth, directing, stage-managing, or acting, she is LITERALLY all things Theatre.
+Her ability to play just about any part and her eye for set design and staging are true gifts.
+It has been a joy to watch her grow over the years into a fine actress and an even finer human being.
+This spring’s production of Radium Girls was her 21st play!

-This being my twenty-first play, from elementary to the current times, theater has presented me many opportunities and relationships that I cherish dearly.
-Thank you to my parents, relatives, and friends for supporting me through these years, and thank you Ms. Severeid and the wonderful cast and crew that I’m blessed to call my family. - Baillie
+This being my twenty-first play, from elementary to the current times, Theatre has presented me many opportunities and relationships that I cherish dearly.
+Thank you to my parents, relatives, and friends for supporting me through these years, and thank you, Ms. Severeid, and the wonderful cast and crew that I’m blessed to call my family. —Baillie

 We.
 Are.
 Seniors.